So you’re writing for our blog. Awesome!

 When you upload an image, the text that’s shown over the top will be pulled in from the caption you write.
 In the backend of your post, the image will be displayed with a shortcode and you will be able to edit the displayed text.

 The text below has been styled as a blockquote:

 `Twas brillig, and the slithy toves

 There’s also a fullwidth variation with a light background.
 This may come in handy if you have a dark image over which you wish to place some text.

 While the image below doesn’t meet the dimension requirements for our blog, I’m using it as an example of how magnifying a select part of an image can help illustrate a point.

 If you must use a large screenshot to appropriately illustrate the functionality of a product or service, it’s okay to upload the image to your post, but make sure the image links to its own URL in the media library.
 This will allow readers to access a larger version of the image.
 In the image caption, add: “Click to see a larger image.”

 Make Images Accessible

 Add descriptive file names and alternative text to your images to ensure they are accessible to text/screen readers.

 Name your image something appropriate.
 The name of your image file will also automatically become the title of your image in WordPress.
-Therefore, don’t name it something like “pic0000324987.”
+Therefore, don’t name it something like “pic0000324987” or “Screen Shot 2015-07-20 at 6.29.57 pm.”
 Name it something appropriate such as “youtube-featured-video-popup.”
-If you are using an image that contains text, save your image as a PNG file to ensure it doesn’t blur the text.

 Alternative text, also known as “alt text,” is an opportunity for you to describe your image in a short sentence or phrase.
 When you do this, think of how you would describe your image (in the context of your post) to someone who is visually impaired.